jamescridland/podinfra.net/app-developers/user-agents.md

 title: Set a clear user-agent throughout your app
 ---

+## Set a clear user-agent throughout your app

 It is very important for podcaster publishers that they have accurate statistics about podcast consumption.
 Stats help publishers market their show or monetise it; in some cases, knowing that someone is listening is the difference between doing a podcast and giving up.
 Making it clear what consumption comes from your app will help publishers know where their audience discovered them, and may result in publishers advertising in your app or service, or promoting it more.

 **Please ensure you set clear and identifiable HTTP user agents** every time your app, or associated APIs, connects to a third-party service to download the RSS feed or audio.